LifeBogger presents the Full Story of a Football Manager who is best known by the Nickname; ‘The Special One‘.

 Jose Mourinho Children:

 Mourinho and his Daughter Matilde are the most popular in his family.
-She is well known in the social circuit in London mingling with some of the world biggest stars including one Direction’s Haran.
+She is well known in the social circuit in London mingling with some of the world’s biggest stars, including One Direction’s Haran.

 Jose Mourinho’s son aged was once signed a two-year scholarship with Fulham.